 Ludwig noticed.
 "You can save your qvestions until after breakfast.
 I sink I have somezing zat can help you vit your communication problem, but until zen, you vill just have to listen to my story."

 Morton nodded and Ludwig continued.
 "As I vas saying, zee ear infection caused a temporary deafness.
-I vas devastated, because back zen my favorite pastime vas listening to music.
-Zen, Muzzer brought me a book about my namesake, Ludvig van Beethove, zee famous human composer.
-She taught me zat he had been deaf for much of his life, but he vas still able to write beautiful music.
-I vas inspired, and alzough I vasn't as good as he vas at writing symphonies vizzout zee aid of my ears, I vas able to create many technological inventions.
-If I hadn't gone deaf for zose few days, I may never have discovered my love for inventing.
+It vas scary and difficult at first, but zen our parents gave me a book about my namesake, Ludvig van Beethoven, zee famous human composer.
+Zey taught me zat he had been deaf for much of his life, but vas still able to write beautiful music.
+I vas inspired, and alzough I vasn't as good as he vas at writing symphonies vizzout zee aid of my ears, vonce I got over zee illness, I started composing in earnest – and started speaking like him too, but zat's anozzer story entirely.
+Anyway, if I hadn't gone deaf for zose couple weeks, I may never have discovered my love for creating music.
 And so, you should regard zis as an opportunity to try somezing new asvell!"